River to Trench: Protecting the Path of Tuna

 Waipoua River and surrounding waterways (natural migration filming, habitat exploration)

-Community gathering spaces for knowledge exchange with Matua Karl Russel
+Community gathering spaces for knowledge exchange

 Filming Schedule: Multiple Shoots

-September/October shoots: Juvenile migration (whitebait moving upstream)
+October shoots: Juvenile migration (whitebait moving upstream) - interviews with Sam, Matt, and Vanessa (sit-down)

 March/April shoots: Adult migration (downstream to ocean)